-With a range of insurance, investments and superannuation products, this large Australian enterprise knows a thing or two about the need for a slow, measured approach, which makes the introduction of an Agile way of working into its business intelligence division even more remarkable.
+With a range of insurance, investments and superannuation products, this large Australian enterprise knows a thing or two about the need for a slow, measured approach, which makes the introduction of agile ways of working into its business intelligence division even more remarkable.

 While Agile is more commonly seen as an approach that fits software development, it was actually the Actuarial Information (AI) team who chose to spearhead its introduction into the company.